Color-Changing Snowflake Window Clings (with Free Printable!)

 • Gallon-sized freezer bag (we buy ours at Costco when they go on sale)

-Elmer’s colour-changing glue comes in two colour combinations: yellow/red and blue/purple.
+Elmer’s color-changing glue comes in two color combinations: yellow/red and blue/purple.
 I thought blue/purple was perfect for winter, but you are of course free to make fiery yellow/red snowflakes if you so choose.
 I’m sure they would turn out just as neat!

 Elmer’s Metallic Glue, Blue/Purple